 On day 2 of this Mumbai Itinerary, it is all about South Bombay which was the highlight of my trip.

 Gateway of India

 We all have seen the pictures of the gigantic Gateway of India, the arch monument – similar to India Gate – built to recognise King George V and Queen Mary when they visited India in 1911.
-The arch overlooks the Arabian sea and was figuratively built as an entrance to India.
+The arch overlooks the Arabian Sea and was figuratively built as an entrance to India.
 Unlike India Gate – a war memorial, the Gateway of India is built in Indo-Saracenic style and represents a ceremonial entrance to India.

-Taj Hotel is the iconic structure from Mumbai, known not only for its gorgeous architecture but also for the terrible 2008 terrorist attack.
+Taj Hotel is an iconic structure from Mumbai, known not only for its gorgeous architecture but also for the terrible 2008 terrorist attack.
 Although it is a 5-star hotel, I couldn’t afford to stay, I still enjoyed the architecture & tried not to remember the horrific 2008 terrorist attack.

-Marine drive is the driveway along the Arabian sea and is a perfect place to enjoy the Mumbai sea and skyline.
+Marine Drive is the driveway along the Arabian Sea and is a perfect place to enjoy the Mumbai sea and skyline.
 For first-timers, it is not a beach, but more of a promenade to sit back, have a peaceful evening & watch the sunset.

 3 Days in Mumbai: Day 3